 Understanding What Your Puppy's Tail Is Saying

-Signals that ask for attention seek to decrease the distance between individuals while warning signs are designed to increase distance between individuals.
-For instance, a warning growl means, “Stay away!” while most folks interpret a wagging tail as invitation to approach.
+Signals that ask for attention seek to decrease the distance between individuals while warning signs are designed to increase the distance between individuals.
+For instance, a warning growl means, "Stay away!" while most folks interpret a wagging tail as an invitation to approach.

 But puppies don’t just "talk" from one end of their body.
 They use the same signal—a wagging tail—to mean very different things depending on the context.
 For instance, they may "pretend" to be aggressive with lots of growls, but use a wagging tail to tell you it’s only play.

 The whole repertoire of signals that must be read together, from nose tip to tail, to understand what your puppy really intends.
 What the tail says depends to a great degree on what the rest of the body is doing.